 The last four entries in the list had the Product Name and Company Name empty.
 Out of the four, only one executable was present in the system, but had no Product Name and Company Name information in the file’s properties.
 Disabling that particular entry (quickedit.exe) fixed the problem.

 First, note down the entries that are showing up as disabled, so that you can reset them back to disabled after you finish the troubleshooting.

-Disable first half of the entries which are not already disabled (sort by column "Disabled") and see if Open with > Choose another app launches correctly.
-If that doesn’t help, enable the items which you’ve disabled, and then disable the remaining half.
-If that works, then further narrow down the items in the 2nd half to know which application causes the problem.
+Disable the first half of the entries which are not already disabled (sort by column “Disabled”) and see if Open with → Choose another app launches correctly.
+If that doesn’t help, enable the items you’ve disabled, and then disable the remaining half.
+If that works, further narrow down the item in the 2nd half to know which application causes the problem.